DeadMuffin/PotholeDetection/README.md

 ## Overview

-This Python script was implemented during the IP at FH-Aachen.
+This Python script was implemented during the IP Pothole Detection at FH-Aachen.

 It implements a pothole detection system using computer vision and YOLOv8.
-The system captures video frames from a camera, detects potholes in the frames, then captures a picture with a TOF camera and stores relevant information such as GPS coordinates and pothole characteristics.
+The system captures video frames from a camera, detects potholes in the frames, then activates a script which captures a picture with a TOF camera and stores relevant information such as GPS coordinates and pothole characteristics.